Public Sector Cyber Security Conference

 |Date||Venue||Price from:||Status||Spaces||Book Now||Enquire|

-- Appreciate the extent of the threat that cybercrime poses to all public sector institutions.
+- Uncovering the extent of the threat that cyber crime poses to all public sector institutions

-- How to safely and effectively store sensitive public data, including NHS patient records, without compromising digital safety.
+- Highlighting the importance of safely and effectively storing sensitive public data, including NHS patient records, without compromising digital safety

 Who should attend?